J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

 ## **Delving into the Details**

 In modern applications, a researcher may start searching for raw query executions if present since they generally utilize Object Relation Mapping (ORMs) libraries that prevent any SQLi occurrences if used properly, unless in other cases, for example when raw queries are used.
-Raw queries introduce interesting attack surfaces, however, since our facing framework is considered an old project, no ORMs were in use. instead, we can detect several direct query executions with string concatenation in several classes.
+Raw queries introduce interesting attack surfaces, however, since our facing framework is considered an old project, several controllers had no ORM usages. instead, we can detect several direct query executions with string concatenation in several classes.

-The `/groups` mapping, for instance, with the usage of `javax` library, provides a set of annotations to define a new mapping, the `GroupsApiResource` class and its methods will define all route paths and their handlers for routes with `/gourps/*` as its prefix.
+The `/groups` mapping, for instance, with the usage of `javax` library, provides a set of annotations to define a new mapping, the `GroupsApiResource` class and its corresponding methods will define all route paths and their handlers for routes with `/gourps/*` as its prefix.

 ```bash
 @Path("/groups")